 There are many different ways to calculate your macros.
 Here are a few different options to start with.

+Calculate by hand.
 This is a more in-depth post on how to calculate your macros by hand.
 First, you calculate your total daily energy expenditure (TDEE) by using your weight, height, and age.
 Then you multiply your TDEE based on your daily activity level rating.
 After you have your total calorie, you allocate the calories into protein, fats, and carbs.
 That gives you maintenance calories without any added activity.

-A second option is using a macros calculator.
+Use a macros calculator.
 There are many macro calculators on the web and they all spit out different but close results.
 Macro calculators use similar inputs as calculating by hand- your weight, height, age, and activity level.

 A third option (and my favorite) is to start tracking what you usually eat daily.
 After a few weeks, you can see a pattern and see where your body naturally is.
 It's easier to make modifications from where you are rather than a knee-jerk reaction and flip your macro world upside down.

+Hire a coach.
 Calculating and tracking macros for beginners can be confusing.
 Hiring a macro coach helps.
 My coach started me off with certain macros, then changed the macros every week depending on how my body responded.

 To understand macros, you need to track them for some time and see how your body responds to any macro or activity level changes.
 This seems like a lot of work, but it's not once you get the hang of things.
 Just like anything new, it's hard in the beginning, but it gets easier as you do it more and more.